 In the review and establishment of our compensation programs, we consider, among other factors, the anticipated accounting and tax implications to us and our executives.
 Section 162(m) of the Internal Revenue Code may impose a limit on the amount of compensation that we may deduct in any one year with respect to our Chief Executive Officer and each of our next three most highly compensated executive officers (other than the Chief Financial Officer), unless specific and detailed criteria are satisfied.
 Performance-based compensation, as defined in the Internal Revenue Code, is fully deductible if the programs are approved by shareholders and meet other requirements.
 We will seek to maintain flexibility in compensating our executives in a manner designed to promote our corporate goals and therefore we have not adopted a policy requiring all compensation to be deductible.
-Our Compensation Committee will assess the impact of Section 162(m) on our compensation that meets the deductibility requirements of Section 162(m).
+Our Compensation Committee will assess the impact of Section 162(m) on our compensation practices and determine what further action, if any, is appropriate.
+The Incentive Plan allows us to provide compensation that meets the deductibility requirements of Section 162(m).
 Because of our initial public offering, however, compensation under the Incentive Plan is not subject to Section 162(m) until the earliest to occur of (i) the expiration of the Incentive Plan, (ii) an amendment of the Incentive Plan that results in a material modification of the Incentive Plan, (iii) the issuance of all of our common shares that have been reserved for issuance under the Incentive Plan, or (iv) our 2015 annual meeting of shareholders.